CDC: Number Of Babies Born With Syphilis Reaches Highest Level In 20 Years

 It’s part of an overall upward trend for sexually-transmitted diseases in the U.S. Cases of syphilis, gonorrhea and chlamydia reached a record high at nearly 2.3 million in 2017.

-One doctor called the spike in the potentially deadly disease “shameful.”
-It can deform of kill babies.
+One doctor called the spike in the potentially deadly disease – which can deform or even kill babies – “shameful.”
 The CDC reported that nationwide, 77 were stillborn or died last year.

 The disease is transmitted through contact with syphilitic sores, or chancres, which can be located on the genitals, in the vagina or rectum, around the anus, or in and around the mouth.